 If you're dealing with a significant but short-term issue around exam time - like illness or a personal emergency - you may be able to defer your assessments to the next available exam period.

-This is covered under the Deferral of Assessments policy, and you’ll usually need to provide evidence.
+This is called a deferral, which simply means to push back or delay, and it's covered under the Deferral of Assessments policy.
+You’ll usually need to provide evidence to support your request.

 If you have a long-term condition or disability, you may be eligible for Reasonable Adjustments to help you study more comfortably.
 These can include adjustments such as extra time in exams, flexible deadlines, or changes to assessment arrangements.